 Perhaps the most common road marking, the zebra or pedestrian crossing is often found in areas where people usually cross the street.
 In the Philippines, road signs are placed before this road marking to alert motorists of pedestrians up ahead.
 Cars that encounter this road marking must make a full stop and give way to pedestrians to ensure their safety.

 Make Highway Line Markings That Last

 To ensure that every road marking you make lasts a long time, you should invest in the high-quality thermoplastic paint offered by Rua Seguridad.
-This material was formulated to withstand the Philippines’ tropical weather and keep drivers safe any time of the year.
+This traffic paint was formulated to withstand the Philippines’ tropical weather and keep drivers safe any time of the year.
 Learn more about this product by contacting us today.